-To read a full version of the new Title IX complaint and response process, including the grievance and investigation procedures, visit ccsd.net, keyword search "Title IX."
+To read a full version of the new Title IX complaint and response process, including the grievance and investigation procedures, visit ccsd.net, keyword search "Title IX," or visit https://ccsd.net/district/info/title-ix.php.

 Retaliatory behavior against any complainant or any participant in the Title IX complaint process is prohibited.